allbitsnbytes/wp-log-viewer/readme.txt

 Tested up to: 4.4
 Stable tag: 1.0.0

-Debugging and working with errors made easy.
 One click enable/disable debugging, clear debug.log, search, sort, and filter errors.
 See new errors automatically without refreshing.

 == Description ==